Confidential Memory Screening

 Who Should be Screened

-Anyone concerned about memory loss or experiencing warning signs of dementia; whose family and friends have noticed changes in them; or who believe they are at risk due to a family history of Alzheimer's disease or a related illness.
+Anyone concerned about memory loss or experiencing warning signs of cognitive impairment; whose family and friends have noticed changes in them; or who believe they are at risk due to a family history of clinical memory loss.

 These questions might help you decide if you should be screened.
 If you answer "yes" to any of them, you might benefit from a memory screening: